-So, how exactly do you tell if you’re dealing with a bearded dragon illness or unhealthy bearded dragon?
+So, how exactly do you tell if you’re dealing with a sick bearded dragon or unhealthy bearded dragon?

-If you’ve been asking yourself, “How do I know if my bearded dragon is healthy?” just keep reading to find out!
+If you’ve been asking yourself, “How to tell if my bearded dragon is sick?” just keep reading to find out!

 Table of Contents

-Below, you will find the most common symptoms associated with an unhealthy bearded dragon or one that is suffering from an illness.
+Below, you will find the most common symptoms associated with a sick bearded dragon or one that is suffering from an illness.
 However, you’ll soon find that many of these symptoms don’t always indicate an illness at play…

 On a side note, it is important to note that the advice below is NOT meant to replace that of a professional.
 So, if you believe your bearded dragon might be sick, please consult a veterinarian as soon as possible.